 Extremely popular with the Insta-story crowd because of its stylish decor and terrace with a view.
 The coffee is decent and they do a bunch of cool things like waffles and pancakes.

 Clock Tower Cafe

 Located down the hill in the Bazar area, this place is known for good pizzas and Chinese food.

 The Landour weather is perfect for a summer-time visit (April-June), but that is also when prices would be at their peak.
 You could look at visiting in March or early April to try and snag better prices and hotel availability.
 Another good time to visit Landour would be October after the monsoon rains have ended.
 Ideally, avoid the peak winter months of December and January as you might just get snowed in!

 This was a solo trip to Landour, and I always felt very safe and comfortable.
 I would recommend this place highly to any lady traveller looking for a nice and quiet place for a short solo trip.

 With so many things to do in Landour, two days seem a little insufficient.
-I would recommend planning a trip of at least three nights in Landour so that you can really explore this gem of a town.
+I would recommend planning a trip of at least three or four nights in Landour so that you can really explore this gem of a town.
 I won’t be at all surprised if, like me, you fall in love with the place and promise yourself another trip there very soon!

 If you like quiet sleepy towns for short getaways, you might enjoy Orchha